seharsyed/CSPID_MP/README.md

   3) ./cspid matrixA.mtx
           (Here the matrix instance is matrixA.mtx)

-  4) Enter the no of restart
-            type an no
- 5) Enter the no of RHS for B
+  4) Enter the no of RHS for B
           type any no